-In 2014, in accordance with the main theme of “reform and innovation, open cooperation, quality and efficiency enhancement”, we further liberalised our thoughts, raised our awareness and innovated mechanisms to motivate personnel vitality and enhance human resources efficiency.
-Our aim was to control staff size, refine corporate structure, improve corporate vitality and enhance staff ability as we further promoted the transformation of human resources and implemented the reform measures to pragmatically protect the rights of our employees, and effectively supported our sustainable corporate development with strong guarantees in our organisation and talents.
+In 2015, our work on human resources development has firmly adhered to the Company’s strategy.
+We further liberalised our thoughts and focused on innovative mechanisms to motivate vitality and enhance efficiency.
+Our aim was to control staff size, refine corporate structure, improve corporate vitality, enhance capability and motivate persistency as we further implemented reform measures to pragmatically and effectively foster sustainable corporate development with robust organisation assurance and talents support.

 Information of Employees

-As at the end of 2014, the Group had 300,960 employees.
-The numbers of employees working under each classification and their respective proportions were as follows:
+As at the end of 2015, the Group had 291,526 employees.
+The number of employees working under each classification and their respective proportions were as follows:

 Communication between Management and Employees

 We endeavoured to understand the employees’ thoughts.
 Combining the key work during different periods with information from network surveys, frontline research and exchange of virtual teams as well as summary of feedback from Internet telecommunications staff and third-party research, we promptly summarised the employees’ thoughts.
 Based on the Internet platform, the labour union carried out the investigation survey “2015 speak out your wish”, with around 106,000 employees participated to better grasp the staff’s needs in work and life.
 On this basis, and combining with the results contributed by third-party research as well as provincial and frontline labour unions, we have a better understanding of the employees’ aspirations and the demands in their work life.
 A comprehensive analysis on the understanding of employees’ thoughts was reported to the management.

 Roles and Duties of Labour Unions